Overview and Description

 - Degeneration usually proceeds proximally up one to several nodes of Ranvier.

-- Paralysis and sensory loss develop acutely, but nerve conduction of the distal segment only remains intact until the distal segment is consumed by Wallerian degeneration.
+- Paralysis and sensory loss develop acutely, but nerve conduction of the distal segment remains intact until the distal segment is consumed by Wallerian degeneration.

 - During Wallerian degeneration, Schwann cells both phagocytose the axonal and myelin debris and help regenerate myelin.

-B. Electrodiagnostic findings4
+Electrodiagnostic findings4

 - Neuropraxia